PARTNERS OF SEXUAL BETRAYAL

 moving beyond betrayal Group

 Armour Addictions Services provides the type of treatment partners need in the face of their spouse’s sexual addiction (sexual compulsive behaviour), pornography, or serial infidelity.
 Our Certified Partner Trauma Therapists (CPTT) are trained by the International Institute of Trauma & Addiction Professionals (IITAP) who developed a treatment model that depicted “partners of sex addicts” in a new and different way recognizing the trauma & posttraumatic stress disorder (PTSD) they faced as a result of their spouse’s behaviors and betrayal.

 Our Moving Beyond Betrayal Group is designed for partners of those struggling with sex addiction.
-We meet online in a safe environment facilitated by a Certified Sex Addiction Therapist and Clinical Sexologist with specialized training, who will assist group members in healing from sexual betrayal.
+We meet online in a safe environment facilitated by a Certified Sex Addiction Therapist (CSAT) and Certified Partner Trauma Therapist (CPTT) and Clinical Sexologist with specialized training, who will assist group members in healing from sexual betrayal.